How to Remove Startup and Login Items in Background on Mac?

 How To Temporarily Disable Startup Apps on Your Mac?

-MacBook users, be it macOS Monterey or earlier or macOS Ventura, can temporarily prevent startup apps or login items from automatically running in the background or each time you log in to your device.
-This process is very useful for people who are in a hurry to log in to their device or troubleshoot their MacBook for problems to fix the startup issues.
-This process is the same for devices running on both macOS Monterey or earlier operating systems and macOS Ventura; hence go through the steps listed below.
+MacBook users, be it macOS Monterey or earlier or macOS Ventura, can temporarily prevent startup apps or login items from automatically running in the background or when you log in to your device.
+This process is beneficial for people who are in a hurry to log in to their device or troubleshoot their MacBook for problems to fix the startup issues.
+This process is the same for devices running on both macOS Monterey or earlier operating systems and macOS Ventura & later; hence go through the steps listed below.

 Step.
 1→ First, shut down your MacBook if it is already booted up.